The death of the ‘social media crisis’

 Regrettably, bona fide crises will continue.
 But the death of the ‘social media’ crisis is surely nigh.

-First published on Social Media Today
+First published by Social Media Today